lazyexpert/lazymd5/README.md

 - error - optional.
 Callback for error.
 Might be required if passed async functions

 ## Iterables
 Any objects that implement iterators (Arrays too).
-Can be async.
 The return value of operating with iterables will be array of objects:
 - value - initial data or casted to string
 - md5 - hash

 # Advanced (for mapping)
+## If passed iterable object:
+- we pull values and for each perform the correct algorithm

 ## If passed object:
 - create Map
 - sort keys of Object